Service: UX and UI Design

 achievement starts to develop in a child’s brain.

-Traditional platforms favor a one for all approach in regards to learning.
+Traditional platforms favor a one for all approach in regard to learning.
 They move on to assessments immediately

 after a few lessons (which comprise multiple topics), without taking note of whether all students have fully grasped